117th Heavy Mechanized Brigade

-The 117th Heavy Mechanized Brigade (117 окрема важка механізована бригада) is a brigade of the Ukrainian Ground Forces formed in February 2023 based on 15th Separate Rifle Battalion.
+The 117th Heavy Mechanized Brigade (MUNA4674) is a brigade of the Ukrainian Ground Forces formed in February 2023 based on 15th Separate Rifle Battalion.

 History

 The brigade is at the stage of formation as of February 2023.
 It has been involved in the 2023 Ukrainian counteroffensive, specifically in the Melitopol sector.
 On August 17 2023, they were visited by Ukrainian president Volodymyr Zelenskyy.

 During the Pokrovsk offensive, the brigade was tasked with defending the city of Pokrovsk.
 One soldier of the brigade said that Ukrainian units in the area were underequipped saying: "some units defending the city are frustrated because they aren’t getting the support they need.
 It’s politics, we don’t have enough shells and other supplies".

 Structure

 As of 2023 the brigade's structure is as follows: